-- 1. If the student prefers to file a complaint with an administrator other than the program director, they should follow the usual grievance procedures afforded all students enrolled at the University of Delaware, which can be found here. - 2.
+- 1. If the student prefers to file a complaint with an administrator other than the program director, they should follow the usual grievance procedures afforded all students enrolled at the University of Delaware. - 2.
 Students may submit complaints directly to ACEND only after all other options with the program and University have been exhausted.
 ACEND can be contacted by email (ACEND@eatright.org), phone (1-800-877-1600 x5400), or mail (120 S. Riverside Plaza, Suite 2190, Chicago, IL 60606-6995).
-Information on filing a written complaint with ACEND, relating to program noncompliance with accreditation standards, can be found here. - 3.
-Complaints made to the program director will be kept on file in the internship program office for a period of seven (7) years, after which the documentation will be shredded.
+Information on filing a written complaint with ACEND, relating to program noncompliance with accreditation standards is found on the ACEND website. - 3.
+Complaints made to the program director will be kept on file for a period of seven (7) years, after which the documentation will be destroyed.